LordDemonos/Quarm.Guide/_posts/2024-05-15-everything-we-know-about-kunark.md

 - Added Gnome-sized Skeletons to Gnome Necromancers
 - The "Lich" line will now turn gnome necromancers into a smaller-in-stature skeleton.
 - Iksars under the effect of Illusion: Skeleton (ie; from Amulet of ) will now display as Iksar Skeletons.
+- Mini creatures that were set to 3d in Plane of Hate are now set to 2d 18h - this will require the last 3d timer to expire before applying. (edited)
+- Some of the throwing weapons that previously caused disconnects should no longer disconnect you.
+Please report any additional items like that in Discord.
+- Tin Banker I and Tin Banker II are no longer associated with a faction.
+- Thought Destroyer now has a 9% chance to spawn in Plane of Hate off of the death of any scorn banshee, up from 5%.
+- Ghost of Glohnor is now a 15% spawn chance from any Fallen Erudite.
+- Fungus Covered Great Saff has been renamed to Fungus Covered Great Staff
+- Fungus Covered Great Staff is now a 1% chance to drop off of any fungus man.
+- Fungus Covered Scale Tunic is now a 1% chance to drop off of any fungus man.
+- Myconid Spore King now spawns 100% of the time, and now drops the legacy no-drop items 100% of the time.
+- Fungus Covered Great Staff is now a 0.5% chance to drop off of any fungus man.
+- Fungus Covered Scale Tunic is now a 0.5% chance to drop off of any fungus man.
+- a shady goblin is now a 900 second respawn timer.
+You know, I could just write 15 minutes, but it sounds cooler this way.
+- You can now loot the Circlet of Shadow at 27.
+- Circlet of Shadow is now an instant cast timer.

 ## Instances and Quakes